 How long to spend in Kew Gardens?

+So, how long to spend at Kew Gardens?
 Most guests spend anywhere from an hour and a half to three hours exploring Kew Gardens.

 Is it worth visiting Kew Gardens?

+Is Kew Gardens worth visiting?
 These lovely gardens are definitely well worth a visit!
 In fact, this is one of the most famous landmarks in England.
 Everyone who spends a few hours in the Kew Gardens loves it!
 If you love nature, adore finding tranquillity among the busy streets of the world, and have a head for taking in the beauty around you, then you’ll certainly enjoy Kew Gardens.
 It’s great for families, couples, children, and large groups, making it a very versatile place to walk around.
 Many people would also call it one of the most romantic places in London!

 Kew Gardens is an important piece of the earth, and it’s well looked after.
 There are entertaining events throughout the year, too, catered towards different age groups of people.
 Or, just pop in for a spot of afternoon tea and take a load off this summer!

 Love England and the rest of the UK?

 Read our other articles related to this stunning country: